Adolf Eichler

-Adolf Eichler (November 8, 1869 – February 5, 1911) was a German civil architect, best known for building the Saviour's Church (at the age of 24) and participating in boulevard development, both in Baku.
+Adolf Eichler (November 8, 1869 – February 5, 1911) was a Russian civil architect of German origin, best known for building the Saviour's Church (at the age of 24) and participating in boulevard development, both in Baku.
 He committed suicide after developing smallpox in 1911.

 Early life and family

 Adolf Eichler was born on November 8, 1869, to Wilhelm Edward Eichler and Yelena Elisabeth Eichler (née Govorko) in his mother's hometown Oryol.
 His father moved to Baku already in 1864, his elder sister Wilhelmina Elisabeth (1866) and younger sister Victorina Valentina (1870) were both born in Baku.
 His younger brother Robert Karl died early at the age of 1 in 1881.
 After his father's death in 1891 at the age of 66, his education was supervised by his uncle Karl-Edward.
 He was sent to achieve higher education in St. Petersburg.

 Adult life

 One of his early works was a school building located on Surakhani streets (nowadays, Dilara Aliyeva) in 1892.
 His uncle Karl Edward was chosen to council of Lutheran Society of Baku in 1877.
 Under his authority a plot of land was bought in order to establish a parish building for society in 1895.
 Nobels were among benefactors to this cause.
 His uncle's dream came to existence when Adolf constructed the Saviour's Church in 1899.
 Church was supposed to be in a modern design, like the church in Helenendorf, however Eichler resorted to tradition of German Gothic style.
 Among his other projects Ashumov's Mosque is also spectacular one.
 He was appointed chief architect of second section of Baku centrum in 1904.
 In the same year he established a charity organisation named "Manger".